openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 #### adv_target_adjustments:

-This feature, previously enabled by default but defaulting to false in oref0 0.6.0 and beyond, lowers oref0's target BG automatically when current BG and eventualBG are high.
+This feature was previously enabled by default but will now default to false (will NOT be enabled automatically) in oref0 0.6.0 and beyond.
+(There is no need for this with 0.6.0).
+This feature lowers oref0's target BG automatically when current BG and eventualBG are high.
 This helps prevent and mitigate high BG, but automatically switches to low-temping to ensure that BG comes down smoothly toward your actual target.
 If you find this behavior too aggressive, you can disable this feature.
 If you do so, please let us know so we can better understand what settings work best for everyone.

 #### override_high_target_with_low: